1987 Dome Sweet Dome

 Ever more maturing and confident, the Twins fought it out in an exceptionally tight-knit American League West that, once more, lacked no powerhouse element; only ten games would ultimately separate first place from seventh.
 Minnesota held onto the lead for much of the year and, by season’s end, outlasted by two games the Kansas City Royals, emotionally drained with the loss of beloved manager Dick Howser—who died of brain cancer during the season.

-The Twins took the natural presumption that big league teams play better at home than on the road to a schizophrenic level.
+The Twins took the natural presumption that big league teams play better at home to a schizophrenic level.
 At the Metrodome they were monsters, the majors’ best at 56-25.
 Yet suspicions abounded.
 In a year where a sudden outbreak of home runs led to bats everywhere being confiscated and checked for cork, AL opponents had a different theory for the Twins’ stunning homespun success.
-The team was repeatedly accused of turning on the Metrodome’s air vents that kept the roof aloft—but only when the Twins came to bat, allegedly creating an advantageous wind pattern that gave fly balls a little more of a push towards, and possibly beyond, the outfield wall.
+The team was repeatedly accused of turning on the Metrodome’s air vents that kept the roof aloft—but only when the Twins came to bat, allegedly creating an advantageous wind pattern that gave fly balls a little more of a push toward, and possibly beyond, the outfield wall.

 On the road, it was a far different story.
-The Twins were the AL’s third worst at 29-52, winning only nine away from the Metrodome after the all-star break.
+The Twins were the AL’s third worst at 29-52, winning only nine away from the Metrodome after the All-Star break.
 Claims of cheating were fewer and far between, but the Twins got caught anyway; veteran pitcher Joe Niekro was ejected in an August game at California when he was collared red-handed on the mound with an emery boardNiekro later claimed he was using the board to file his nails in the dugout.
 League officials chuckled and levied a ten-game suspension..

 The overall ledger for the Twins did not make for an impressive postseason participant.
 They gave up more runs than they scored.
 The pitching staff’s earned run average was 4.63, tied for 11th in the AL. Their starting rotation, beyond Viola (17-10, 2.90 ERA) and once-and-current Twin Bert Blyleven (15-12, 4.01) was a disaster.
 One-time stalwarts Niekro and Steve Carlton, both 42 years of age and acquired during the year, were no helpNiekro and Carlton combined for a 5-14 record and 6.40 ERA at Minnesota..
 But there was no doubting the Twins’ ability to power the ball.
 The three sluggers from the Class of ’82—Gaetti, Brunansky and Hrbek—ganged up for 97 home runs and 284 runs batted in.
 Puckett, batting .332 with a league-high 207 hits, added 28 homers and 99 RBIs.